nasa/Common-Metadata-Repository/tea-config-generator/README.md

 ### Local Use
-The [serverless-local.yml](serverless-local.yml) file is ment for use locally by developers of the application.
+The [serverless-local.yml](serverless-local.yml) file is meant for use locally by developers of the application.
 It will locally publish an API Gateway and allow access to the lambda functions through that.
 It also includes an S3 bucket for displaying the HTML API documentation.